AntonioTorres23/OpenGL_Notes/Geometry Shader.md

 }
 ```

 By now this geometry shader should be fairly easy to understand.
-It simply emits the unmodified vertex position
+It simply emits the unmodified vertex position it received as input and generates a point primitive.

+A geometry shader needs to be compiled and linked to a shader program just like the vertex and fragment s